 Homework: Homework will be assigned every class meeting.
 A homework assignment is late if it is not received at the start of class on the due date.
 No late homework will be accepted; however, the two lowest homework scores will be dropped.
-Please be sure that your homework is stapled together and the problems are in order.
 Homework will be scored on a combination of completeness and correctness.
 A random selection (the same for all people) of the problems will be graded on any homework assignment.